Your Guide To Adult Vaccines

 Kenneth Koncilja, M.D., a geriatrician at Cleveland Clinic, is recommending that all his patients get the new booster.
 The reason?
 He saw more cases of COVID-19 in his hospital this summer than in past years.
 “And I’m worried about the fall and winter,” he said, pointing to the time of year when respiratory illnesses pick up.

-Influenza activity is already increasing in most regions of the country, the latest CDC surveillance data shows.
+Influenza activity is surging in most regions of the country, the latest CDC surveillance data shows.
 Cases of respiratory syncytial virus (RSV), which sends more than 177,000 older adults to the hospital each year, are also spiking.

 “It’s really important to think about the fact that these updated vaccines, because they have a specific targeting, will help to update our immune system and give us the increase in protection that we need, especially as we look toward winter when more people are indoors,” Bumpus says.
 “So I urge everyone to get the updated boosters and to really understand the fact that remaining up to date on our vaccines is a key part of keeping us as healthy as we can be.”